We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Ruvalino Multifunction Travel Backpack

 Tons of pockets, an included changing pad, and a simple, stylish design make this backpack appealing to many.
-Parents are big fans of the one-handed accessibility of many of the pockets as well as the design of the pockets and sections that allow for easy organization.
+Parents are big fans of the one-handed accessibility of many of the pockets, not to mention the design of the pockets and sections that allow for easy organization.

-Many online reviewers appreciated the good customer service provided by the company, and the lower price compared to some similar options.
+Many reviewers appreciate the company’s good customer service and the lower price compared with some similar options.

-- side pockets big enough for your water bottle
+- slide pockets big enough for a water bottle

-- two large main sections — can even hold your laptop
+- two large main sections (one can even hold your laptop)

 These bags combine the great benefits of backpack-style bags with the benefit of being able to quickly convert to crossbody bags to hand carry bags or to hang from the stroller.

 With a variety of gorgeous patterns, this one almost looks too nice to use as a diaper bag, but built-in crumb drains and the fact that you can machine-wash this bag means you totally can.
 The detachable straps allow you to shift from backpack to crossbody without the added bulk of extra straps in the way.